Astro.js & Docker: Deploy Your Site on a VPS (Static & Dynamic)

 ports:

-# Example for STATIC site (Nginx on port 80 inside container)
+# Static site (Nginx on port 80 in the container)

-# Example for DYNAMIC site (Node adapter on port 4321 inside container)
+# Dynamic site (Node.js on port 4321 in the container)

 sudo apt-get update